X (Chris Brown album): Singles

 The album's lead single, titled "Fine China", was released on March 29, 2013, and it was sent to US rhythmic contemporary radio the following day.
 The production on the song was handled by RoccStar and PK.
 The song has since peaked at number 31 on the US Billboard Hot 100.

 The album's second single, titled "Don't Think They Know", was released on June 17, 2013, and it was sent to rhythmic contemporary radio in the United States on July 1, 2013.
 The song features a posthumous appearance from R&B singer Aaliyah, while the production on the song was handled by Mel & Mus.
-The music video was shot in Los Angeles, California, and was released on June 17, 2013.
+The music video was shot, and filmed in Los Angeles, California and was released on June 17, 2013.
 Aaliyah appears as a hologram which are actually scenes from Aaliyah's 2000 video "Try Again" and 1996's "If Your Girl Only Knew".
 The song has since peaked at number 81 on the US Billboard Hot 100.

 The album's third single, titled "Love More" featuring Nicki Minaj, was announced, which Brown performed the song along with Minaj at the 2013's BET Awards.
 On July 19, he released its cover artwork.
 On July 16, the song was released for digital download and a week later, the song was sent to rhythmic contemporary radio.
 The music video was officially released on August 17, 2013.
 The song has since peaked at number 23 on the US Billboard Hot 100.

 On December 19, 2013, the album's fourth single, titled "Loyal", was released for digital download on iTunes.
 There are two versions to the song, the "West Coast Version" featuring Lil Wayne and Too Short, while the "East Coast Version" featuring Lil Wayne, and another rapper French Montana.
 In March 2014, the third and final version officially was released, featuring Lil Wayne and Tyga.
 The song has been commercially successful, reaching at number nine on the US Billboard Hot 100 and number 10 on the UK Singles Chart, making it Brown's highest-charting single from X in both countries.

 On June 26, 2014, Brown previewed the track, titled "New Flame" featuring Usher and Rick Ross, along with the cover artwork on his Instagram account.
 The song was released on June 30, 2014, as the album's fifth single.
 The song peaked at number 27 on the US Billboard Hot 100.